fscorrupt/awesome-stars/README.md

 ## TypeScript

+- [connorgallopo/Tracearr](https://github.com/connorgallopo/Tracearr) - Tracearr is a streaming access manager for Plex, Jellyfin and Emby servers.
+It   answers the question every server owner eventually asks: "Who's actually   using my server, and are they sharing their
 - [plexinc/tmdb-example-provider](https://github.com/plexinc/tmdb-example-provider) -
 - [IgnisDa/ryot](https://github.com/IgnisDa/ryot) - Roll your own tracker!
 - [voidauth/voidauth](https://github.com/voidauth/voidauth) - Single Sign-On for Your Self-Hosted Universe 🐈‍⬛🔒